Economic crisis threatens Russia's most secure state jobs

-MOSCOW (Reuters) - They seemed to have some of the most secure jobs in Russia, working in the “power ministries” favored by President Vladimir Putin, himself a former KGB spy.
+MOSCOW, Feb 20 (Reuters) - They seemed to have some of the most secure jobs in Russia, working in the “power ministries” favoured by President Vladimir Putin, himself a former KGB spy.

 But firefighters, police officers and, according to some media reports, spies are now being squeezed by Russia’s economic crisis, losing jobs and perks as the Finance Ministry cuts spending to build up resources for what could be years of Western sanctions.